MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Certified Distributional Robustness; Out-of-Distribution Generalization.
   - <details><summary>Digest</summary> We focus on the problem of certifying distributional robustness for black box models and bounded losses, without other assumptions.
 We propose a novel certification framework given bounded distance of mean and variance of two distributions.
 Our certification technique scales to ImageNet-scale datasets, complex models, and a diverse range of loss functions.
 We then focus on one specific application enabled by such scalability and flexibility, i.e., certifying out-of-domain generalization for large neural networks and loss functions such as accuracy and AUC.

+- Provable Domain Generalization via Invariant-Feature Subspace Recovery. [[paper]](https://arxiv.org/abs/2201.12919) [[code]](https://github.com/haoxiang-wang/isr)
+  - Haoxiang Wang, Haozhe Si, Bo Li, Han Zhao. *ICML 2022*
+  - Key Word: Domain Generalization; Invariant Learning.
+  - <details><summary>Digest</summary> we propose to achieve domain generalization with Invariant-feature Subspace Recovery (ISR).
+Our first algorithm, ISR-Mean, can identify the subspace spanned by invariant features from the first-order moments of the class-conditional distributions, and achieve provable domain generalization with ds+1 training environments under the data model of Rosenfeld et al. (2021).
+Our second algorithm, ISR-Cov, further reduces the required number of training environments to O(1) using the information of second-order moments.

 - Certifying Model Accuracy under Distribution Shifts. [[paper]](https://arxiv.org/abs/2201.12440)
   - Aounon Kumar, Alexander Levine, Tom Goldstein, Soheil Feizi.
   - Key Word: Certified Distributional Robustness; Corruption Robustness.